ancuongnguyen07/AdvancedNetworking/environment.md

 There are different options for virtual machine, including:

 - [VirtualBox](https://www.oracle.com/virtualization/technologies/vm/downloads/virtualbox-downloads.html)
   is available for all common operating systems.
-After installing the VirtualBox packages, you should install the actual operating system from iso image.
-We have used [Ubuntu 24.04](https://ubuntu.com/download).
-Note that the desktop version is not available for Mac, so Mac users should rather use the Ubuntu server version, or rather, use UTM that is described below.

 - [VMware](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion)
   is another option that should be available for major operating systems.